huggingface/blog/stable-diffusion-finetuning-intel.md

   <img src="assets/stable-diffusion-finetuning-intel/screen01.png">
 </kbd>

 Finally, we need to set the environment on the primary node.
 It will be propagated to other nodes as the fine-tuning job starts.
 The first line sets the name of the network interface connected to the local network where all nodes run.
-You may need to adapt this: `ifconfig` will show you the appropriate information.
+You may need to adapt this using`ifconfig` to get the appropriate information.

 ```
 export I_MPI_HYDRA_IFACE=ens786f1